SauliusTheBlack/kwismaster/README.md

 With this tool it becomes a whole lot easier.

 The tool is made out of several components to
-a. convert from plain text to technical file
+*. convert from plain text to technical file
-b. use the converted technical file to show the quiz
+*. use the converted technical file to show the quiz